A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

 In this vein, the authors introduced a MAC layer framework for C-OFDMA over multi-band WLAN \cite{cofdma6}.
 To avoid interference, they recommended assigning different frequency bands to each access point (AP) through coordination.
 However, their approach reserves entire bands for all stations (STAs) and their APs, even when there is no overlap or interference.
-As a result, this approach may not be efficient.
+As a result, this approach may not be efficient for real-time or industrial applications.
+To allocate resources more efficiently to different sub-channels, it is crucial to consider the specific requirements of each application.
+A recent article proposed a method called C-OFDMA that utilizes a frame exchange scheme based on implicit wireless channel sounding before transmission \cite{laca}.
+The scheduler assigns resource units to users to increase the likelihood of successful data delivery for industrial Wireless Time-Sensitive Networking scenarios.
+Additionally, a virtual sounding mechanism is suggested to evaluate channel quality without causing network overhead.
 Another approach is C-OFDMA-based intra-channel allocation, which is presented below.

+ii) \textit{C-OFDMA based Intra-channel Allocation:} In Intra-channel assignment, neighboring BSSs allocate the same channel to different users.
+The main challenge is to prevent co-channel interference while maximizing network throughput and other performance metrics.
+There are three methods to efficiently assign RUs within the same sub-channels in case of OBSSs while avoiding interference.
+The first two methods optimize physical layer parameters, including precoding and transmission power control (TPC).
+The third approach involves improving the WLAN's MAC layer by using a grouping and graph-based method.